j3xugit/RaptorX-3DModeling/README.md

 1) PyRosetta (http://www.pyrosetta.org/dow)

 Needed to fold a protein sequence from predicted distance/orientation and phi/psi angles.
-Please download the version supporting Python 2.7.
-Afterwards, cd to PyRosetta4.Release.python27.linux.release-224/setup/ and run "python setup.py install" where PyRosetta4.Release.python27.linux.release-224 is the folder of the unpacked package.
+Please download the version supporting Python 2.7 and unpack it.
+Supposing it is located at PyRosetta4.Release.python27.linux.release-224/, cd to PyRosetta4.Release.python27.linux.release-224/setup/ and run "python setup.py install".

 2) GNU parallel (optional, but recommended for running folding jobs on a Linux workstation)

 Some scripts in RaptorX-3DModeling/Folding/ (e.g., ParallelFoldNRelaxOneTarget.sh and SRunFoldNRelaxOneTarget.sh) use GNU parallel to run multiple folding jobs on one or multiple computers.
 Run "which parallel" to see if GNU parallel is available or not.
-If GNU parallel cannot be installed, you may still run folding jobs using other scripts.
+If GNU parallel is not installed, you may still run folding jobs using other scripts.

 ## Configuration and export of environment variables ##